jrnn/wackpackr/docs/weeklies.md

 #### Next in line

 - Extending and refining Huffman implementation
-- Replacing java.util.PriorityQueue with a DYI data structure
+- Replacing java.util.PriorityQueue with a DIY data structure
 - Unit testing

 #### Issues and questions